The No Trace Project is an international project and welcomes translations in all languages.

 - Translate the strings one by one.
 When you've translated a string, click Save and continue.
 If you're not sure how to translate a string, click Skip to translate it later or leave it to another translator.

-- When all its strings have been translated, the component is translated and appears in green on your Dashboard.
+- When all its strings have been translated, the component is translated and displays a green checkmark in its “Translated” column on your Dashboard.

 Screenshots